aaaaaannie/DAMed/ReadMe.md

 python train-VREx.py                    ## Train the VREx model

-python train-VREx+fairness.py           ## Train the VREx model + our proposed fairness loss
+python train-VREx+fairness.py           ## Train the VREx model + our proposed fairness loss ···
-'''

 ## multiple seeds

-The`train.sh`script automates the process of training and testing these models with multiple random seeds.
+Using the following command for training or testing with multiple random seeds.
-'''
+···
 bash train.sh
-'''
+···